Back to Alabama

 What This Bill Does

-• Removes the need for covered K-12 schools and four-year public colleges to get approval from the Division of Construction Management for capital improvement projects under $750,000.
+• Exempts covered K-12 schools and four-year public institutions of higher education from Division of Construction Management inspection and recommendation requirements for capital improvement projects valued at less than $750,000.

 Who It Names or Affects